Human Cognition in Machines: A Unified Perspective of World Models: Unified Cognition Framework for World Models

-Here the reward function $r(z)$ evaluates the desirability of latent states or trajectories.
+Within our taxonomy world model reasoning is defined both as the structured prediction of future world states and as the selection of action rollouts.
+The transition model $W_\theta$ governs the evolution of latent states and when appropriate is conditioned on an action as was the case in Eq.~\eqref{eq:basic_wm}.
+From here, the reward function $R(z)$ evaluates the desirability of future latent states and trajectories.
 We treat $W_\theta(z_t, a_t)$ as a parameterized world transition function, though it may in practice represent a stochastic process.

-In a search for the optimal action at time step $t$, $a_t^*$, the reward signal is considered over the time horizon $H$,
+In a search for the optimal action $a_t^*$ at time step $t$, the reward signal is considered over the time horizon $H$,

-Thus, action selection can be understood as inference over latent trajectories, where candidate futures are simulated and evaluated under the reward functional.
-The resulting $z_{t+1}$ is obtained by $W_\theta$, our Unified World Model for World Model generation guided by principles from Cognitive Architecture Theory allowing the possibility of more human-like \textbf{\textit{reasoning}}.
-Additionally, improvements in episodic structuring and long-range temporal coherence ensure that imagined trajectories remain consistent over extended horizons~\cite{durante2026videoweave,gumbsch2023learning,gao2025adaworld,wu2026visual,xiang2025pan}.
+Thus, action selection can be understood as inference over spatio-temporal latent trajectories, where candidate futures are simulated and evaluated under the reward functional.
+The predicted $z_{t+1}$ is obtained by $W_\theta$, our unified World Model for world model generation guided by principles from Cognitive Architecture Theory.

-Recently, World Action Models propose an end-to-end generative model for world encoding conditioned on actions to predict future states of the world in training~\cite{ye2026world,li2026causal,ye2026gigaworld,yuan2026fastwamworldactionmodels}.
-Dream-zero proposes using imagination as a planner~\cite{ye2026world}.
-Gigaworld-Policy using imagination for supervision during training~\cite{ye2026gigaworld}.
-And Lingbot-VA using dreaming as an iterative denoising step~\cite{li2026causal}.
-Often World Action Models use dreaming as a training regularizer, and at inference due to latency concerns, do not using dreaming states~\cite{ye2026gigaworld}.